-We take our role in this community seriously as selectors of what books are available to read, what activities are open to all, what ideas get amplified and what voices are heard.
+We take our role in this community seriously as selectors of what books are available to read, what activities are open to all, and what voices are heard.
 Below are ways we are working to operationalize equity at Cook Memorial Library.
 We believe the work of Diversity, Equity, Inclusion & Accessibility is the work of everyone.
 This work is ever evolving and is never done.
 We continue to stretch, grow, and set new goals.

 We are guided by our mission to provide the resources and services needed to open doors to life-long learning; to fulfill citizens' information needs; and to offer and support cultural and recreational activities.
 We believe in constantly improving our skills as staff to best welcome and respect people from all backgrounds and walks of life.

 We embrace the American Library Association’s Library Bill of Rights—adopted in 1939 and supplemented with modern interpretations to evolve with the times.
 We also acknowledge the historical legacy of unequal access that public libraries have in the United States and we are actively involved in rebuilding an equitable institution.

 Here at Cook Memorial Library, we have been working on specific goals set out in our Edge Community Assessment, which measures technology accessibility in public libraries.

 Collections: We select books and materials to create both windows to the world and mirrors to reflect our community’s own interests.
 Some examples of recent progress include: